-10. What are the arrangements for parents of students with SEND who may wish to complain about the provision?
+11. What are the arrangements for parents/carers of students with SEND who may wish to complain about the provision?

-Parents who wish to complain are strongly encouraged to initially speak to the SEND Coordinator.
-If it is not resolved at this stage, parents are encouraged to speak to the Headteacher regarding their complaint.
+Parents/carers who wish to complain are strongly encouraged to initially speak to the SENDCo.
+If it is not resolved at this stage, parents/carers are encouraged to speak to the Headteacher regarding their complaint.
 If the issues can't be resolved at this level or the complaint is regarding the Head Teacher, the parent would be directed to the school's complaints procedure.

-11. How does the School/Governing Body involve Health, Social Services, Local Authority Support Services and others in meeting the needs of students with SEN and supporting their families?
+12. How does the School/Governing Body involve Health, Social Services, Local Authority Support Services and others in meeting the needs of students with SEN and supporting their families?

-In order to meet the individual needs of a pupil the school will work with and seek advice from an Educational Psychologist, Advisory Teacher, Speech and Language Therapist or a variety of health colleagues to support the child's academic and social progress.
+In order to meet the individual needs of a student the school will work with and seek advice from an Educational Psychologist, Advisory Teacher, Speech and Language Therapist or a variety of health colleagues to support the child's academic and social progress.

-12. What are the contact details of support services for the parents of students with SEND, including those arrangements made in clause 32?
+13. What are the contact details of support services for the parents/carers of students with SEND, including those arrangements made in clause 32?

-If a parent has a learning concern, they should contact the subject teacher.
-Any other concerns should be raised with the form tutor or head of year.
-The SEND Coordinator is also available.
+If a parent/carer has a learning concern, they should contact the subject teacher.
+Any other concerns should be raised with the form tutor or Head of Year or the SENDCo.
 Your child's tutor and Head of Year will also be a useful source of information about your child.

-Parents can also contact SENDIASS (Barnet Special Educational Needs and Disability Information and Support Service).
-SENDIASS provides free, confidential and impartial information, advice and support to parents and carers of students and young people up to 25 years old.
+Parents/Carers can also contact SENDIASS (Barnet Special Educational Needs and Disability Information and Support Service).
+SENDIASS provides free, confidential and impartial information, advice and support to parents/carers of students and young people up to 25 years old.

-Contact number: 02083597637
+Contact number: 0208 359 7637